 Why Cleaning is Important

-E-juice users who haven’t cleaned their tanks thoroughly between switching flavors may have experienced “ghost flavors” from their previous e-juice affecting their current session.
+E-juice users who haven’t cleaned their tanks thoroughly between switching flavours may have experienced “ghost flavours” from their previous e-juice affecting their current session.
 To avoid this, a detailed cleaning job is necessary.
 No one wants menthol coffee vapor anyway!

 How to Clean Your Tank

 - PG Soak.
-Fill a small bowl with unflavored PG and let your parts soak for at least 20 minutes.
-The PG will naturally attract any leftover flavoring lingering on the tank parts, so you can experience a pure new flavor.
+Fill a small bowl with unflavoured PG and let your parts soak for at least 20 minutes.
+The PG will naturally attract any leftover flavouring lingering on the tank parts, so you can experience a pure new flavour.
 When it’s done soaking, take all of the parts out and let them drip dry on a paper towel or clean rag.
-This method is great for soaking up unwanted flavors and can be used as a quick cleaning method when switching flavors, but you may want to also clean the parts with vinegar, baking soda, or dish soap every so often to remove excess grime and bacteria.
+This method is great for soaking up unwanted flavours and can be used as a quick cleaning method when switching flavours, but you may want to also clean the parts with vinegar, baking soda, or dish soap every so often to remove excess grime and bacteria.